Mayamariaruth/tic_tac_toe/README.md

 The user plays against the Computer taking turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

-Link to the live site here - [TicTacToe](https://tictactoe1-722b4773e2cf.herokuapp.com/)
+Link to the live site here - [Tic Tac Toe](https://tictactoe1-722b4773e2cf.herokuapp.com/)

 ![Responsive Mockup](docs/screenshots/am-i.png)